MEET GANDALF THE GREY - AN AFRICAN GREY PARROT

 PREPARATION FOR TARGET TRAINING

-I BEGIN NO CONTACT IN THE CAGE TARGET TRAINING FEB 2024
+WITH NO CONTACT TARGET TRAINING

-Video of Gandalf's very first lesson in target training.
-No contact In the cage target training for our mutual safety because he has a history of biting.
-The clicker sound is the only audible training sound at this early stage of training.
-The use of audible words will come later.
-I normally train five to seven minutes, This session was longer because of his interest and engagement. |
+Trainer Nancy Forrester Video of Gandalf's very first target training.
+No contact in the cage target training for our mutual safety because he has a history of biting.
+The clicker sound is the only audible training sound in the early stages of training.
+My use of audible words will be added later.
+I normally train five to seven minutes.
+This session was much longer because of his interest in engaging with me.
+I learned a lot about him.
+He showed continued interest in the walnut food treat.

 |